 Should you have a dental emergency when our practice is closed, call our office and follow the instructions on the recorded message.
 A member of our team will return your call as soon as possible.
 In case of a serious or life-threatening emergency, call 911 or visit your nearest emergency room for treatment.

 Common Dental Emergencies

-Gently rinse the area with lukewarm water and have your child place a cold compress on their face to reduce swelling.
-If you can locate the piece of broken tooth, place the piece in milk, and bring it with you to the office.
-If more than half of the tooth is broken off, please call us immediately.
+Use lukewarm water to rinse the area and a cold compress to reduce swelling.
+If you can find the piece of tooth that broke off, put it in a small cup of saliva or milk and bring it to our office.
+If more than half of your tooth has broken off, call our office right away.

 What are some dental emergencies?

 Some dental emergencies include unbearable toothaches, uncontrolled bleeding, knocked out or broken teeth, restorations that have fallen out, abscesses, and loose dental implants.

 No, we don’t consider cavities to be a dental emergency.
 The only exception to this is if you have a cavity that’s causing you unbearable pain.
 If this is the case, you may have an infection, which is a dental emergency.

 When tooth pain is severe, it’s almost always a sign that there is a serious problem, which means the pain won’t go away without treatment.
 Call our office right away for an appointment.
 While waiting, you can use over-the-counter pain relievers, cold compresses, and numbing gels to make yourself feel more comfortable.

 Can I go to the ER for dental emergencies?